-Determined to take control of his life, he contacted Unique Access Medical and made a trip to Bangkok for an Epidural Stimulation procedure as well as Regenerative Treatment.
+Determined to take control of his life, he contacted Unique Access Medical and made a trip to Bangkok for an Epidural Stimulation procedure.
 Andrew later then decided to make a second trip to Bangkok for further rehabilitation to help him get back on his feet as soon as possible.

 After spending the past three months in Bangkok, Andrew is now able to make some steps, stand and hold his own body weight.
 He’s also seen further improvement in his trunk and balance control; and he is also now particularly impressed and encouraged by the significant change and improvement in his ability to control his bladder.
 While before he was filling about 6 catheters a day, he is now filling only about half of that.

 A spinal cord injury (SCI) is damage to the spinal cord that causes changes in its function, either temporary or permanent.
 These changes translate into loss of muscle function, sensation, or autonomic function in parts of the body served by the spinal cord below the level of the lesion.
 Injuries can occur at any level of the spinal cord and can be classified as complete injury, a total loss of sensation and muscle function, or incomplete, meaning some nervous signals are able to travel past the injured area of the cord.